slsa-framework/slsa/docs/spec/v1.0/threats-overview.md

 ![Supply Chain Threats](images/supply-chain-threats.svg)

-**Note that SLSA does not address all of the threats presented here.** See [Threats & mitigations](threats.md) for what is currently addressed.
+**Note that SLSA does not currently address all of the threats presented here.**
-See [Terminology](terminology.md) for an explanation of the supply chain model.
+See [Threats & mitigations](threats.md) for what is currently addressed and [Terminology](terminology.md) for an explanation of the supply chain model.

 SLSA's primary focus is supply chain integrity, with a secondary focus on availability.
 Integrity means protection against tampering or unauthorized